-The ‘right’ answer can vary widely, depending on your area of practice, the company you work for, the severity of the diagnosis- the list goes on and on and on.
+The answer to this question can vary widely depending on your area of practice, the company you work for, the severity of the diagnosis—the list goes on and on and on.

-BUT, every therapist’s situation is different, so communicate closely with your manager/payer and use your best judgement.
+Every therapist’s situation is different, so communicate closely with your manager/payer and use your best judgment.

 The Medicare factor

-Most of your patients will be covered by Medicare.
 Medicare (and managed care insurance policies) prepay home health companies for two-month chunks of time.
-In other words: you have two months to complete your course of treatment.
+In other words, you have two months to complete your course of treatment.
 Once those two months are up, you can recommend a *recertification of treatment, if appropriate.

-Other policies will pay for specific numbers of visits for each discipline (including Speech Therapy).
+Other policies will pay for a specific number of visits for each discipline (including Speech Therapy).

 In Home Health, YOU Get to Decide How Often to Treat